Fanfiction of The Tudors

 Pairings: Henry VIII/Jane Seymour and Anne Boleyn/Charles Brandon

-This is an AU.
-If you don't like it, well, don't read it then.
-If you have any questions about this story leave it in a review and I will try and respond as soon as possible.
+This is an AU, it's obviously not going to follow history.
+If you have any questions about this story leave it in a review and I will try and respond as soon as possible to help you understand.

 Disclaimer – I don't anything except my ideas and my imagination.
 If I did, then Charles Brandon would have been mine!
 Henry Cavill is yummy: D